 Individual Retirement Accounts (IRAs)

-An IRA is an investment account that enables individuals to save for retirement.
+An individual retirement account or IRA is an investment account that enables individuals to save for retirement.
 There are two types of IRAs: Traditional IRAs and Roth IRAs.

 Each calendar year, you can contribute up to a maximum dollar amount.
 In 2013, total contributions to all your IRA accounts could not exceed $5,500 (or $6,500 if you’re age 50 or older).